Cold fronts bring many changes, and where speckled trout feed during winter is one of them. See the big picture in this blog post.

 However, just like white shrimp, this doesn't mean the marsh is totally devoid of them.

-These fish are small and easily eaten, so they need cover to hide in.
+These fish are small and easily eaten by speckled trout, so they need cover to hide in.

 But having protection isn't enough!

-They also need to have food, and these locations consistently provide both.
+They also need to have food, and the following locations consistently provide both:

 My favorite places where speckled trout feed during winter has to be oyster reefs then rock piles, just because that's where I've caught most of them.